 Although I have an agenda like most writers on the web, this Open Forum has no agenda except what the participants bring to it — and anyone may participate.
 My personal views carry no more weight on this forum than those of anyone else.

 I’m a layman writing from a realist perspective, similar to what one finds in the Baptist, A. H. Strong.
 As one who believes in the inerrancy of Scripture, I am an uncompromising believer in a recent creation by divine fiat.
-I affirm unconditional election, and my Baptist Centrism puts me right down the middle of the spectrum, and right at home in the SBC.
+I affirm unconditional election, and my Baptist Centrism puts me right down the middle of the spectrum.
 I also blog at KenHamrick.com.